TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-05-16-don-t-ever-use-listeners.md

 ## What's Better with Event Subscriber?

-- No config coding and all the related possible bugs <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- No config coding and all the related possible bugs ✅
 - Adding new subscribers mean 0-work in config
 - Adding new subscribed event mean 0-work in config
-- No option to miss-use delegators <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- No option to miss-use delegators ✅
-- Easy to statically analyse <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Easy to statically analyse ✅
-- Easy to instantly upgrade <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Easy to instantly upgrade ✅
-- Any Symfony BC break will be easy to discover due to unused constant in exact line of code <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Any Symfony BC break will be easy to discover due to unused constant in exact line of code ✅

 The trade-off worth the change